gbaldeck/angular-kotlin-starter/README.md

 Then look at the classes in the io.angular.sample.wrapper package to see how to use a decorator in Kotlin.

+To be more specific, look at line 141 of Component.kt to see the @Component decorator being used.
+In this case it is renamed to NgComponent and is imported in the Angular.kt file in the io.angular.sample.external package.

+Each class in the io.angular.sample.wrapper package uses their corresponding decorators in the initialize() extension function.

 This app uses the following libraries together:

     - Angular 4